-Vancouver's residential building environment is genuinely unlike any other city in Canada.
-Its combination of high land values, layered heritage protections, seismic requirements, the Zero Carbon Step Code, and a rapidly evolving zoning framework make building here more complex than most clients anticipate.
-This post is a plain-language guide to the key things you need to understand before starting a project in Vancouver.
+Building in Vancouver is genuinely unlike building anywhere else in Canada.
+The combination of high land values, layered heritage protections, seismic requirements, the Zero Carbon Step Code, and a zoning framework that has changed more in the past three years than in the previous thirty makes the process more complex than most clients anticipate.
+This is a plain-language guide to what you need to understand before starting.

 The R1-1 zone and what it means for your property

-In October 2023, the City of Vancouver replaced its RS residential zones with the new R1-1 Residential Inclusive Zone across most single-family areas of the city.
-Under R1-1, a single lot can now accommodate up to six strata-titled units or up to eight rental units, without requiring a rezoning application or a public hearing.
-This is one of the most significant planning policy shifts in Vancouver's history, and it has fundamentally changed the development calculus for property owners across the city.
+In October 2023, the City of Vancouver replaced its RS residential zones with the new R1-1 Residential Inclusive Zone across most single-family areas.
+Under R1-1, a single lot can now accommodate up to six strata-titled units or up to eight rental units without a rezoning application or public hearing.
+This is one of the most significant planning shifts in Vancouver's history, and it has fundamentally changed the development calculus for property owners across the city.

-In early 2025, the City further streamlined the multiplex permit process, introducing a combined Development Building Permit pathway that reduced processing times for straightforward R1-1 multiplex applications by approximately 50 percent.
-For eligible sites, a multiplex can now proceed to permit without a separate development permit, directly to a combined application.
-This is a meaningful time saving on a project type that previously involved two sequential approvals.
+In early 2025, the City further streamlined the process by introducing a combined Development Building Permit pathway that reduced processing times for straightforward R1-1 multiplex applications by roughly 50 percent.
+For eligible sites, a multiplex can proceed directly to a combined application without a separate development permit.
+That is a meaningful time saving on a project type that previously involved two sequential approvals.

-The practical implication for property owners is significant.
-A 33-foot lot in Kitsilano, East Vancouver, or the North Shore that previously supported a single house can now legally accommodate a duplex with secondary suites, a fourplex, or a small stacked townhouse building.
-The development value on many lots has increased substantially.
-Working with an architect early to understand what your specific site allows under R1-1, and what design approach maximizes value while maintaining quality, is the most useful first step you can take.
+The practical implication: a 33-foot lot in Kitsilano, East Vancouver, or the North Shore that previously supported a single house can now legally accommodate a duplex with secondary suites, a fourplex, or a small stacked townhouse.
+Working with an architect early to understand what your specific site allows under R1-1 — and what design approach maximizes value without sacrificing quality — is the most useful first step you can take.

 Character houses and heritage: what is actually protected

 Formally designated heritage properties carry the strongest protections.
-Altering a designated building requires a Heritage Alteration Permit, which involves Heritage Commission review, a heritage consultant's Statement of Significance, and design drawings that demonstrate how character-defining elements will be conserved.
-This process adds a minimum of eight to sixteen weeks to a project timeline beyond standard permit review, and heritage consultant fees typically range from $3,000 to $8,000 before construction begins.
+Altering a designated building requires a Heritage Alteration Permit involving Heritage Commission review, a Statement of Significance from a heritage consultant, and design drawings demonstrating how character-defining elements will be conserved.
+This adds a minimum of eight to sixteen weeks to project timelines, and heritage consultant fees typically run $3,000 to $8,000.

-Character overlay homes, which include most pre-1940 houses outside designated areas, operate under a different and more permissive framework.
+Character overlay homes — most pre-1940 houses outside designated areas — operate under a more permissive framework.
 The exterior street-facing facade and roof form are protected.
-The interior is largely unrestricted under standard BC Building Code requirements.
-Many character house owners are relieved to discover that they can substantially reconfigure the interior, add space at the rear or above, and create secondary suites without triggering heritage review, as long as the street-facing character elements are retained.
-The City's Character Home Retention Program also offers density incentives for owners who retain rather than demolish character houses in R1-1 zones.
+The interior is largely unrestricted.
+Many character house owners are relieved to discover they can substantially reconfigure the interior, add space at the rear or above, and create secondary suites without triggering heritage review, as long as street-facing character elements are retained.

 Seismic requirements

 Vancouver sits in one of Canada's most active seismic zones.
-Any renovation with a permit value exceeding approximately $25,000 triggers seismic upgrade requirements under the BC Building Code.
+Any renovation with a permit value exceeding roughly $25,000 triggers seismic upgrade requirements under the BC Building Code.
 This is not specific to heritage properties — it applies to all older construction.
-The most common upgrades are mudsill anchor bolts, which connect the building to its foundation, and cripple wall bracing, which reinforces the short stud walls between foundation and first floor.
-On a pre-1950 house, these upgrades typically cost between $8,000 and $20,000 depending on the foundation type and accessibility.
+The most common upgrades are mudsill anchor bolts and cripple wall bracing, typically costing $8,000 to $20,000 depending on foundation type and accessibility.

-For new construction, Vancouver's seismic zone means structural engineering is more involved than in most Canadian cities.
-The soil conditions in parts of East Vancouver, Richmond, and the Fraser River delta amplify ground motion.
-A structural engineer who understands Vancouver's specific seismic context is not optional on a new build; they are a prerequisite for a complete permit application.
+For new construction, Vancouver's seismic context means structural engineering is more involved than in most Canadian cities.
+Soil conditions in parts of East Vancouver, Richmond, and the Fraser River delta amplify ground motion.
+A structural engineer who understands Vancouver's specific seismic conditions is not optional on a new build.
+They are a prerequisite for a complete permit application.

 The permit process in practice

 Vancouver's development permit process has a reputation for being slow, and that reputation is earned.
-Standard residential development permits for single-family homes and small multiplexes have a target review time measured in weeks, but complex projects, heritage reviews, variance applications, and incomplete submissions can extend timelines to several months.
-The City of Vancouver is working to improve processing through digital tools, risk-based review, and the streamlined DBP pathway for multiplexes, but any project involving heritage, a variance, or a rezoning should budget for a timeline of four to twelve months from submission to permit issuance.
+Standard residential permits target review times measured in weeks, but complex projects, heritage reviews, variance applications, and incomplete submissions can extend timelines to several months.
+The City is working to improve processing through digital tools and risk-based review, but any project involving heritage, a variance, or a rezoning should budget four to twelve months from submission to permit issuance.

 In Vancouver, the permit process begins with the design.
 An architect who has not read your specific zoning, your heritage status, and your site's R1-1 eligibility before putting pen to paper is starting in the wrong place.